stephennewman/web-analytics/trackerbee-mcp/README.md

 ### Check Progress
 ```
-You: @trackerbee what's in building?
+You: @trackerbeez what's in building?
 (shows all active tickets)
 ```

 ### Check What's New
 ```
-You: @trackerbee what's new since yesterday?
+You: @trackerbeez what's new since yesterday?
 (internally calls get_recent_tickets with hours_ago: 24)

-You: @trackerbee any new tickets in the last hour?
+You: @trackerbeez any new tickets in the last hour?
 (shows tickets created in last hour)
 ```

 ### Find Related Work
 ```
-You: @trackerbee search for "authentication" tickets
+You: @trackerbeez search for "authentication" tickets
 (finds all auth-related tickets)
 ```